- Aim of this page

 However, under the Sexual Offences Act 2003 (Notification Requirements) (England & Wales) Regulations 2012, since August 2012 those subject to notification requirements are also required to:

-- Notify the police of all foreign travel (including any period of less than three days);
+- Notify the police of all foreign travel;

 - Notify weekly where you are not registered as regularly residing or staying at one place (i.e. where a registered sex offender has no sole or main residence and instead must notify the police of the place where he can regularly be found);

 - Notify where you are living in a household with a child under the age of 18.
 Under the changes, those subject to the notification requirements will be required to notify when residing or staying in a relevant household for a period of at least 12 hours with a child who is under the age of 18;

 - Notify bank account and credit card details (changes must be notified within 3 days).
 This has been explained by the Home Office as being necessary to tackle internet child pornography.
 Whilst the legislation requires notification of bank accounts, credit and debit cards held by the offender or jointly, it does not require details of accounts, credit or debit cards held independently by family members to be provided;

 - Notify information about your passports or other identity documents at each notification.
 This provision has been put in place purportedly to stop individuals from seeking to avoid being on the register when they change their name.